-- a) Missouri DOC policy D1-8.13 Offender Sexual Abuse and Harassment is the policy that provides the zero-tolerance policy, definitions of sexual abuse and sexual harassment, and the agency's approach to preventing, detecting, and responding to sexual abuse and sexual harassment.
-The policy meets the requirements for this provision of the standard. - b) Based on the organization charts provided, the Missouri Department of Corrections has a PREA Coordinator in the Office of Professional Standards that reports to the Director of that division.
+- a) Missouri DOC policy D1-8.13 Offender Sexual Abuse and Harassment is the policy that provides the zero-tolerance policy, definitions of sexual abuse and sexual harassment, and the agency's approach to preventing, detecting, and responding to sexual abuse and sexual harassment. - b) Based on the organization charts provided, the Missouri Department of Corrections has a PREA Coordinator in the Office of Professional Standards who reports to the Director of that division.
 The Director of OPS then reports to the MODOC Director.
-This places the PREA Coordinator in an executive level position that meets the standard.

 PREA Coordinator Interview - The PREA Coordinator said he has sufficient time and authority to fulfill the duties of the PREA Coordinator for the agency.
-He oversees the PREA Unit that consists of dedicated investigators and support staff that assist him in managing and monitoring PREA standards compliance and PREA investigation at all facilities in the agency.
-Each facility has a PREA Compliance Manager that reports to him for PREA Compliance matters.
+He oversees the PREA Unit which consists of dedicated investigators and support staff that assist him in managing and monitoring PREA standards compliance and PREA investigation at all facilities in the agency.
+Each facility has a PREA Compliance Manager who reports to him for PREA Compliance matters.